-Understand and comply with legal responsibilities and guidelines relating to data privacy, and the ownership, storage, retention and destruction of patient records and other practice documents including, but are not limited to, the Board's standards, codes and guidelines as updated from time to time and relevant Commonwealth, state and territory legislation.
+Understand and comply with legal responsibilities and guidelines relating to data privacy, and the ownership, storage, retention and destruction of patient records and other practice documents including, but not limited to, the Board's standards, codes and guidelines as updated from time to time and relevant Commonwealth, state and territory legislation.

-Reporting obligations include the obligations addressed in the Board's Guidelines: Mandatory notifications about registered health practitioners and making a notification about the health (impairment), conduct or performance of another registered health practitioner that may be placing the public at risk and about the podiatric surgeon's own impairments to practise safely.
+Reporting obligations include the obligations addressed in the Board's Guidelines: Mandatory notifications about registered health paractitioners and making notifications about the health (impairment), conduct or performance of another registered health practitioner that may be placing the public at risk and about the podiatrist's own impairments to practise safely.